oh-data-sci/sql_workshop/01_from_zero_to_query/01_readme.md

 from zero to query
 ===
 # introduction
-in this first workshop, aimed at absolute beginners, we will introduce the `SELECT` statement and learn to piece together the main components of a query:
+in this first workshop, aimed at absolute beginners and spreadsheet users, we will introduce the `SELECT` statement and learn to piece together the main components of a query:

 - `SELECT ...
 FROM ... [opt];`
 - where `[opt]` is one or more of